Did ‘The Walking Dead’ Season 7 Finale Bring The Zombie Series Back From The Dead? [Opinion]

 A zombaby does make an appearance on Z Nation, by the way, and forms a big part of the narrative.

-Showrunner Scott Gimple claimed on the Talking Dead after show that “The first four episodes will melt people’s minds and break their televisions.
+Showrunner Scott Gimple claimed on the Talking Dead aftershow, “The first four episodes will melt people’s minds and break their televisions.
 It’s gonna be bigger, it’s gonna be more intense.
 I always mean that, but this year it’s the same thing — more intense,” but we’ve heard that kind of rhetoric before.

 If or when the litigation with AMC is ever settled, perhaps Frank Darabont will reveal the direction that he would have taken The Walking Dead.